 What to expect:

 You can contact me by email or message me on my phone (contact details at the top of this page).
-I will aim to get back to you within 24 hours and set up a free initial consultation.
-During this time we can discuss your reasons for wanting counselling, any concerns you may have, your goals for therapy and any questions about me, counselling and how I work.
+I will aim to get back to you within 24 hours to arrange an initial chat about how we might work together.

 In subsequent sessions I will listen carefully to the story you present of your life, paying careful attention to what you believe is and isn't working for you, help you to make sense of, develop meaning and then support you to heal, change, grow and learn in a deep sustainable way.